Lancia Flavia

 The Lancia Flavia (Tipo 815/819/820) is an executive car produced by Italian automaker Lancia from 1961 to 1971.

-The Flavia was launched with a 1,488 cc engine at the 1960 Turin Motor Show and introduced in major European markets during the next twelve months.
+The Flavia was launched with a 1,500 cc engine at the 1960 Turin Motor Show and introduced in major European markets during the next twelve months.
 Coupé and convertible versions designed by Pininfarina and Vignale quickly followed, together with one or two low volume "specials" including a Zagato coupé.
 Performance improved over the next ten years as the engine displacement was progressively increased to 1,991 cc.
 The car remained in production until 1970 when it was updated and renamed as the Lancia 2000.
-The Flavia was named after Via Flavia, a Roman road leading from Trieste (Tergeste) to Dalmatia.
+The Flavia was named after the Via Flavia, a Roman road leading from Trieste (Tergeste) to Dalmatia.

 In 2011, Fiat announced that the Chrysler 200 convertible would be sold in Europe (LHD markets only) by Lancia under the Flavia name from early 2012.

 Chronology

 The Lancia Flavia was developed by Antonio Fessia in the late 1950s at the directive of the then Lancia owner Carlo Pesenti as a new model to bridge the gap between the Appia and Flaminia.
 The car was introduced at the 1960 Turin Motor Show.
 Initially available only as a four-door saloon, it featured a 1.5 L aluminium boxer engine, Dunlop disc brakes on all four wheels, front-wheel drive, and front suspension by unequal-length wishbones.
 The boxer engine was the first for an Italian production car as well as disc brakes on all four wheels The front-wheel drive layout was chosen by Fessia to have 62% of the car's weight at the front in order to improve traction.
 This model was soon joined by a two-door coupé, designed by Pininfarina on a shortened platform.
 Vignale built 1,601 two-door convertibles, while Zagato designed an outlandish-looking lightweight two-door "sport" version.
 Only 626 of the Zagato-bodied models were built, plus three prototypes.
 Ninety-eight had the 1500 engine and the remaining 512 received the larger 1800 engine.

 The sport version has twin carburetors for extra power (just over 100 CV); however, this version of the engine was notoriously difficult to keep in tune.
 Even the single-carburettor engine suffered from the problem of timing chain stretch.
 Sprockets with Vernier adjusters were fitted to allow for chain wear, and the cam timing was supposed to be checked every 6000 mi.
 Early cars also suffered from corrosion of the cylinder heads caused by using copper gaskets on aluminium heads; nevertheless, the car had good performance for its day, considering the cubic capacity.
-When leaving the factory, the Flavia was originally fitted with either Pirelli Cinturato 165HR14 tyres (CA67) or Pirelli Cinturato 155HR15 tyres (CA67).